 Faces of masking – Exploring mindscapes of masking during the pandemic in an art/science cooperation

-‚Faces of Masking‘ is an international cooperation of social scientists that analyses practices of masking during the Covid-19-pandemic and explores alternative formats of presenting scientific results by using visual arts in a scientific journal article.
+‚Faces of Masking‘ is an international cooperation of social scientists that analyses practices and narratives of masking during the Covid-19-pandemic and explores alternative formats of presenting scientific results by including visual arts.

 Call for abstracts for our Panel „Illustrated Science(s)“ at the conference „Post-Corona-Gesellschaft?“ in Vienna, 23.-25.08.2021, deadline April 1st: